Does Your Business Need Key Person Insurance?

 As its name suggests, key person insurance protects a business against the death or disability of a key executive or employee.
 A key person policy may include disability coverage, life insurance or both.
 Key person insurance is also known as key executive, key man, or key employee coverage.
 It is a type of corporate-owned life insurance (COLI).

 A company may need key person insurance if it depends on one or two individuals to succeed.
 For example, Bob and Bill are brothers and business partners in a thriving restaurant called Brothers Bistro.
 Each has special skills that the other lacks.
 Bob is a creative genius and has an extraordinary talent for combining flavors.
 Bill has exceptional people skills and a good head for business.
 The restaurant's success depends on the talents of both men.
 If either Bob or Bill dies or becomes disabled, the business might not survive.

 To protect itself, Brothers Bistro purchases key person insurance on both men.

 You should consider purchasing key person coverage if your business has any of the following characteristics:

-- Your business has debt that would be difficult to pay off if a key individual died or became disabled
+- Your business has debt that would be difficult to pay off if a key individual died or became disabled.

-Key person disability insurance protects a company against the risk that a key employee will become disabled to the extent that he or she is unable to work.
+Key person disability insurance protects a company against the risk that a key employee will become disabled to the extent that he or she is unable to perform his job.
 Benefits may be payable on a monthly basis or as a lump sum.
 Benefits are paid after a specified waiting period.
 This period might be 30 or 60 days for monthly payments and 12 or 18 months for a lump sum payment.

 Amount of Insurance Needed

 The premiums you pay for key person coverage are generally not deductible for tax purposes.
-However, the death or disability benefits your company receives are generally tax-free.
+However, the death or disability benefits your company receives generally are tax-free.
 Consult your tax professional to determine how the purchase of key person insurance will affect your firm's taxes.

 Article edited by Marianne Bonner